homesteadmathclub/new-website/README.md

 #### `resources_sections`

 -   The different sections of the resources section
+-   Important links or short bits of information go here in bulleted lists.
 -   Each section is created using the following format:
     -   `title` - the title of the section
     -   `content` - the content of the section (a list of links)